MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Does your Javascript use any math to resize something in the DOM?
 * Did you use a library in a way that its author probably didn't anticipate?
 * Do you have any data that's nested one degree deeper than usual?
-* Did you override a Rails or Backbone.js method? (eg. Model#parse or Model#as_json)
+* Did you override a Rails or React.js function?
 * Do your ActiveRecord models run any custom SQL queries?
 * Did you make any trade-offs related to performance, eg. store information that's costly to compute?
 * Are you doing any caching?
 * Do you make AJAX requests to any unexpected routes?
-* Did you write a custom CompositeView class with a recursive #remove method?
 * Does your chess game make a recursive deep_dup to validate moves without modifying the game state?
 * Do your chess pieces inherit from a Slideable and Steppable class?

 When answering these questions, the key is to point out features you built that went above and beyond the basic requirements.
 On your resume, you'll use these features as bullet points.
 Consider the following

 *Allows users to log in*

 vs

-*Custom authentication using BCrypt overrides User#password= method to store secret hash instead of plain text.*
+*Uses custom-built authentication system, hashing and salting passwords with BCrypt.*

 In the first example, the quality of the login process is ambiguous.
 The second example describes a specific feature that makes the site sound more intesting, and suggests that the designer is a capable developer.

 *Caution:*

-* Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
+* Students often use the past tense to describe each solution, eg. "Overrode Backbone's default model parsing method to..."
 It's less exciting if it's in the past.
 Use the present tense in the third person (ie. your project itself).
-"Overrides Backbone's default Model#parse method to..."
+"Overrides Backbone's default model parsing method to..."
 * Look up the proper spelling and capitalization for the technologies you mention.

+*Second caution:*
+* Students often want to be extremely language or framework-specific with how they implemented something.
+Try not to do to this.
+Example: "Overwrites attr_writer on User#password".
+This makes sense to you because you know Rails, but you might not be applying to a Rails job (or the recruiter might not know anything about Rails).
+Your bullet is going to be incomprehensible to them.
+* Instead of using language-specific details, talk at a higher-level about what engineering solutions you implemented.
+It shows you know how to communicate about what you really accomplished as an engineer, rather than the equivalent of reciting a stack trace.

+*Third caution:*
+* Resist the urge to just enumerate features in your bullet points!
+Your bullet points should be about cool things you did in the project, not features of the application.
+We see this mistake **all the time**.
+A good resume item does *not* read like a feature list on a product's website.
+Your bullet points should not tell me all the features of your web app.
+* Describe to me instead the *engineering problems you solved* or the solutions you found in *implementing* those features. **I want to hear about what kind of an engineer you are, not buy your product.**

 More example bullet points to help with brainstorming:
 * Achieves better performance by leveraging Cloudinary to cache different sizes of images.
 * Original UI design, with sliding index items and toggle buttons that react to mouse hovers.
-* Overrides Backbone's parse methods to retrieve associated models with custom queries.
 * Sensitive search functionality listens for searchbar keydown and responds automatically.
 * Integrates Google Maps API with geolocation based searching to display location of other users on a map.
 * Implements validation logic that identifies reservations with overlapping dates and prevents double bookings.
 * Uses observer pattern to handle management of global Z-indexes for overlapping items.
 * Implements custom infinite-pagination with prefetching to improve perceived load time.
-* Backbone.js collection filtered along multiple user inputs simultaneously.
 * JBuilder data serialization retrieves nested data from associated database entries.
-* Extends the Backbone View class with custom CompositeViews to facilitate adding and removing of sub views.

 ## Work